HabanaAI/Model-References/MLPERF3.1/Training/benchmarks/README.md

 #### Generate the synthetic dataset for Stable Diffusion (warmup)

 Uncompress any one data tar file from training data "example: $DATASET_PATH/00001.tar" and keep it in the input directory path.
-Set environment variables for input and output path and run the below script to generate the synthetic data at the output directory
+Set environment variables for input and output path and run the below script to generate the synthetic data at the output directory.

-Log into mlperf3.1 PyTorch container
+Log into mlperf3.1 PyTorch container:
 ```
 cp /root/datasets/stable_diffusion/datasets/laion-400m/webdataset-moments-filtered/00001.tar /root/datasets/stable_diffusion/datasets/input_uncompressed_file/